DeceFL: A Principled Decentralized Federated Learning Framework

-As shown in \cite{lian2017can}, when the number of clients is very large, the central client may even become a bottleneck as it has to communicate with all other clients and does all the computation.
-Therefore, there have been considerable efforts to reduce the communication and computational complexity of centralized federated learning algorithms.
-In order to deal with the challenge of system constraints, the authors applied sparse technology in \cite{tang2020communicationefficient} to reduce the communication and computing costs in the training process.
-In addition, the authors in \cite{Wang2019IEEE} proposed the optimal tradeoff control algorithm between local update and global parameter aggregation in the resource constrained system.
-Therefore, we would like to consider a decentralized federated learning framework without model segmentation, in which there are multiple clients who use the same loss function and optimization algorithm to train the global model by only communicating with their neighbors.
+Despite these breakthrough, classical federated learning algorithms have a major drawback: the need for a central client, which could cause privacy, communication, computation, and resilience issues \cite{lian2017can}.
+Much effort, therefore, has been invested to reduce the communication and computational complexity of centralized federated learning algorithms.
+In order to deal with the challenge of system constraints, the authors of \cite{tang2020communicationefficient} applied sparse technology to reduce the communication and computing costs in the training process.
+In addition, the authors in \cite{Wang2019IEEE} proposed an optimal tradeoff control algorithm between local update and global parameter aggregation in the resource constrained system.
+Recently, federated schemes can be extended to a time-varying centralized scheme, where a changing leader is selected based on certain rules, which is a firm step to full decentralization \cite{2021Nature_SL}.

-Recently, federated schemes can be extended to full decentralization, where the machine learning model is not shared either, promising full confidentiality \cite{2021Nature_SL}.
-This decentralized federated learning algorithm would be very important when centralized communication is expensive or impossible.
-Yet, despite it is the first decentralized setup, it is essential to guarantee the performance of the algorithm, especially when applying it to real-world applications.
-Here we propose the first principled decentralized federated learning algorithm, in which each client is able to have the same performance as the centralized algorithm in terms of training/test accuracy, when the global objective function is convex.